DeanMaponga/fincheck/README.md

 #username: dean
 #password: TestPassword

-django-admin startapp employer
+django-admin startapp company
-#This creates an app called employer which we will store emplyer details
+#This creates an app called company which we will store emplyer details
 #register app
 #add app name to INSTALLED_ALLS list in settings.py